wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 unit in the monitoring tool.

 The OpenTelemetry console exporter is nice to check that everything is configured as intended, but I don't recommend using it in production.
-It will slow down you application, and it's not durable.
+It will slow down your application, and it's not durable.
 Let's look at how to configure Application Insights as an exporter and how to configure a dashboard for your LLM-based application in this tool.